PACE-challenge/pacechallenge.org/2022/tracks.md

 In case of a tie, the winner is determined by the time required to solve all instances.

-**Download:**
-You can download the public instances for the exact track [here](https://heibox.uni-heidelberg.de/d/6884ee58a1df4457a00a/).
-Alternatively, you can download a zip file containing all the instances [here](https://heibox.uni-heidelberg.de/f/5ed3b67c88b44935834d/?dl=1).

 ## Heuristic Track